-Held along the banks of the holy Ganges River, this festival features cultural programs of classical music and dance.
-The highlight of the festival is on the last day, when more than a million clay lamps are floated down the river at dusk amidst chanting of Vedic hymns as part of Dev Deepavali.
+Held along the banks of the holy Ganges River, the Ganga Mahotsav features cultural programs of classical music and dance.
+A 10-day national craft fair is also organized.
+The highlight of the festival is on the last day, when more than a million clay lamps are floated down the river at dusk amidst chanting of Vedic hymns as part of Dev Deepavali on Kartik Purnima.

 - Where: Varanasi, Uttar Pradesh.

 11 of 22

 Kolayat Fair (Kapil Muni Fair)

 The largest fair of Bikaner district, in India's desert state of Rajasthan, the Kolayat Fair combines a huge cattle fair with a pilgrimage to the town's holy lake.
 It's quite a spectacle as buffaloes, camels, horses and cattle are traded, and pilgrims bathe and float clay lanterns in the lake.